-Dr. Orsag was born and grew up near Pittsburgh, Pennsylvania.
-He and his wife Rebecca Word-Orsag currently reside in Gretna, Nebraska with their Welsh Terrier, Griffin.
-Dr. Orsag is an avid technical rock climber (climbing outdoors in the summers in South Dakota and Arkansas).
-He has also done alpine/mountaineering ascents in Colorado and Wyoming.
-Mark also has been involved annually with the autumn Hitchcock Nature Center Hawkwatch (a count of hawks, eagles, falcons, and vultures migrating south through Western Iowa's Loess Hills).
+Dr. Orsag currently holds the title of Professor of European and Interdisciplinary History at Doane University.
+He grew up near Pittsburgh, Pennsylvania.
+He and his wife Rebecca Word-Orsag reside in Gretna, Nebraska with their Welsh Terrier, Dylan.
+Dr. Orsag is an avid technical rock climber (climbing outdoors mostly in South Dakota and Arkansas).
+He has also done numerous alpine/mountaineering ascents in Colorado and Wyoming.

 Dr. Orsag received his BA from Carnegie-Mellon University, his MA from the Pennsylvania State University, and his Ph.D. in European History from Michigan State University.
 In addition to the two European survey courses, Dr. Orsag teaches upper-division courses on Roman, Russian, British, French, German, Interdisciplinary and Military history.
 He has also taught a variety of undergraduate and graduate courses online and participates in Doane's Ed.D. program both as a committee member and committee chair.
 Since coming to Doane University in 1998-1999, Dr. Orsag has been awarded the Doane University Student Congress Teaching Award three times (2002-2003, 2008-2009, and 2012-2013).
 He also been listed multiple times in Who's Who Amongst America's Teachers.